project-alice-assistant/docs/docs/skill-development/skill-configuration-file.md

 ## What we learned
-We learned to create a skill configuration template file.
-We learned what different data type this file can contain.
+We learned to create a skill configuration template file and which different data types this file can contain.
 We also learned how to access those settings from within your skill as well as how to access Alice's settings!
 Oh, and also how to update those settings programmatically!
 No more excuses for hardcoded variables in your skills!